Danish-Canadian deal ends 49-year-old feud over Arctic isle

-Under the agreement, to be signed later Tuesday, a border will be drawn across the 1.3-square-kilometer (half-square-mile) Hans Island, in the waterway between the northwestern coast of the semi-autonomous Danish territory of Greenland and Canada’s Ellesmere Island.
-The rock has no mineral reserves.
+Under the agreement, a border will be drawn across the 1.3-square-kilometer (half-square-mile) Hans Island in the waterway between the northwestern coast of the semi-autonomous Danish territory of Greenland and Canada’s Ellesmere Island.
+The rock has no known mineral reserves of value.

 “It sends a clear signal that it is possible to resolve border disputes … in a pragmatic and peaceful way, where the all parties become winners,” said Danish Foreign Minister Jeppe Kofod.
 He said it was “an important signal now that there is much war and unrest in the world.”